PacktPublishing/A-Handbook-of-Mathematical-Models-with-Python/README.md

 * Optimize ML models built with business data, apply them to understand their impact on the business, and address critical questions
 * Apply mathematical optimization for data-scarce problems where the objective and constraints are known

-If you feel this book is for you, get your [copy](https://www.amazon.com/dp/B0C8Z3NMT8) today!
+If you feel this book is for you, get your [copy](https://www.amazon.com/dp/B0C8Z3NMT8) from Amazon today!

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png"
 alt="https://www.packtpub.com/" border="5" /></a>